Which of the following reactions in the citric acid cycle involve... | Channels for Pearson+

 The Citric Acid Cycle: Study with Video Lessons, Practice Problems & Examples

-Which of the following reactions in the citric acid cycle involves both condensation and oxidation?
+Which of the following reactions in the citric acid cycle involve the removal of carbon dioxide?
+(Select all that apply.)

-Which of the following reactions in the citric acid cycle involves both condensation and oxidation?
+Which of the following reactions in the citric acid cycle involve the removal of carbon dioxide?
+(Select all that apply.)